 WHERE IS CLOUD 9 SIARGAO

-Cloud 9 surf is located on the south-east corner of Siargao island in the Philippines.
-Cloud Nine surf can be found in the small town of General Luna, the most popular place to stay in Siargao.
+Cloud 9 surf is located on the south-east corner of Siargao Island.
+Cloud Nine surf can be found in the main tourist hub of General Luna, the most popular place to stay.

 WHAT TO EXPECT AT CLOUD NINE SIARGAO

 Cloud 9 is home to the ‘Cloud 9 Surfing Cup’, a WSL surf event that occurs every year in the peak of the Siargao surfing season between late September and early October.